Skip to main content

 What should I do if my score suggests postpartum depression?

 Contact your OB-GYN, midwife, or primary care doctor as soon as possible.
 Postpartum depression is highly treatable with therapy (especially CBT and interpersonal therapy), medication, and support.
 Postpartum Support International (postpartum.net, 1-800-944-4773) offers a helpline, support groups, and a provider directory.
-If you are having thoughts of harming yourself or your baby, please call 988 or go to your nearest emergency room immediately.
+If you are having thoughts of harming yourself or your baby, please call or text 988 or go to your nearest emergency room immediately.

 Can fathers or non-birthing partners get postpartum depression?

 Yes.
-Paternal postpartum depression affects approximately 10% of new fathers, with rates highest in the 3–6 months after birth.
+Paternal postpartum depression affects approximately 10% of new fathers, with rates highest in the 3-6 months after birth.
 Partners can experience depression, anxiety, irritability, and withdrawal.
 Risk factors include a partner with PPD, financial stress, relationship conflict, and lack of social support.
-This quiz can be used by any new parent, regardless of gender or birth role.
+This screening can be used by any new parent, regardless of gender or birth role.

 Crisis & Support Resources